-To discuss completeness of our refactorings, we need to define a model of language constructs that we want to support.
-We use Lightweight Java, a subset of Java with classes, fields, methods, and statements, intended "to be as simple as possible while still retaining the feel of Java" [45].
-In contrast to smaller calculi such as Featherweight Java - which we used in prior work on type-checking both virtually and physically separated SPLs [25, 4] - Lightweight Java contains a larger set of language constructs (specifically statements, including assignments) which makes our refactorings more interesting and a transfer to full Java more realistic.
+Lightweight Java, a subset of Java with classes, fields, methods, and statements, intended "to be as simple as possible while still retaining the feel of Java" [45].
+In contrast to smaller calculi such as Featherweight Java - which we used in prior work on type-checking both virtually and physically separated SPLs [25, 5] - Lightweight Java contains a larger set of language constructs (specifically statements, including assignments) which makes our refactorings more interesting and a transfer to full Java more realistic.
 In this paper, we do not repeat Lightweight Java because the internal details of evaluation and typing are not needed (see related work in Sec.7), but its mechanisms become clear from our description.

-To support annotations and refinements, we make several extensions to Lightweight Java and call the resulting language Lightweight Java with Annotations and Refinements (LJ^{AR}) .
+To support annotations and refinements, we make several extensions to Lightweight Java and call the resulting language Lightweight Java with Annotations and Refinements (LJ^{AR}).
 First, we introduce the possibility to annotate classes, members, and statements.
-An annotation F on an element x is written as $x\dashv F$, in which F can be a feature expression or empty.
-An element that is explicitly not annotated, is written as $x\dashv \emptyset$.
+Annotations are always defined with respect to their enclosing elements (i.e., a statement is included only if its own annotation and the annotations on parent method and parent class all evaluate to true).
+An annotation F on an element x is written as $x \dashv F$, in which F can be a feature expression or empty.
+An element that is explicitly not annotated, is written as $X \dashv \emptyset$.
 In some refactorings, we omit annotations that are not relevant and propagated unmodified.
 Second, we introduce constructs for physical separation guided by AHEAD and its formalization in [20].
-A class introduction C in a feature module for feature expression F is written as "class C extends D in F {...}", a class refinement as "refines class C in F {...}" (in a surface syntax, the feature expression is typically specified externally, e.g., represented by a containment hierarchy [10, 5]).
-A method refinement is similar to a method declaration but has a modifier refines and must contains a single original call.
-To integrate both physical and virtual separation, also class introductions and class refinements including their members and statements can be annotated, i.e., an SPL can have both class refinements and annotations.
+A class introduction C in a feature module for feature expression F is written as 'class C extends D in F {...}', a class refinement as 'refines class C in F {...}' (in a surface syntax, the feature expression is typically specified externally, e.g., represented by a containment hierarchy [11, 6]).
+A method refinement is similar to a method declaration but has a modifier refines and must contain a single original call.
+To integrate both physical and virtual separation, also class introductions and class refinements including their members and statements can be annotated.
+Hence, an SPL can contain both refinements and annotations.

 The full syntax of our language is shown in Figure 5.
-We abbreviate 'extends' as 'd' and use overbars to denote lists, e.g., \overline{s} is a list of statements, $\overline{x_i}^{i \in 1..n}$ stands for $x_1x_2...x_n$ (we omit $i \in 1..n$ when the length is not important).
-We use the meta-variables C, D, and E for class names, the meta-variables F, G, H, I, J, and K for feature expressions and corresponding feature modules, v for variables, s, t, u for statements, f for field names, m and n for method names.
+We abbreviate 'extends' as ' \dashv ' and use overbars to denote lists, e.g., $\overline{\mathbf{S}}$ is a list of statements, $\overline{\mathbf{X}i}^{i\in 1..n}$ stands for $\mathbf{X}1\mathbf{X}2...\mathbf{X}n$ (we omit $i\in 1..n$ when the length is not important).
+We use the meta-variables \mathbf{C} , \mathbf{D} , and \mathbf{E} for class names, the meta-variables F, G, H, I, I, I, I, I, and I for feature expressions and corresponding feature modules, \mathbf{V} for variables, \mathbf{S} , \mathbf{I} , and \mathbf{U} for statements, \mathbf{I} for field names, and \mathbf{I} mand \mathbf{I} for method names.

-Type safety for product line extensions of calculi like Lightweight Java and Featherweight Java has already been shown [25, 4, 20] and is outside the scope of this paper.
-In this work, three simple sanity rules S.1-S.3 suffice to reasonably discuss correctness: We require that two or more classes (class declarations and/or class introductions) must not have the same name, unless they are defined in mutually exclusive feature modules or have mutually exclusive annotations (S.1).
-Inside a class and its refinements, two or more fields or methods with the same name are not allowed, unless they are defined in mutually exclusive feature modules or have mutually exclusive feature.
+Type safety for product line extensions of calculi like Lightweight Java and Featherweight Java has already been shown [25, 5, 20] and is outside the scope of this paper.
+In this work, three simple sanity rules S.1-S.3 suffice to reasonably discuss correctness.
+First, we require that two or more classes (class